 For most people, oral vitamin B12 supplements or dietary changes can effectively address deficiencies without the need for injections.
 However, certain medical conditions, such as pernicious anemia or malabsorption disorders, may require ongoing B12 injections under medical supervision.

 Considering the B12 shot side effects listed above, it is important to understand that some of these side effects are more common, while others are incredibly rare.
 This is another important discussion topic to bring up with your health care provider when evaluating your diagnosis and considering treatment.

-While this is somewhat dependent on the individual’s tolerance for pain, B12 injections are mostly considered to be relatively painless.
+While this somewhat depends on the individual’s tolerance for pain, B12 injections are mostly considered relatively painless.
 Injections given into the muscle typically present some pain, swelling, and itching at the injection site.
 However, these symptoms are mild and wear off pretty quickly.

 Any time we are faced with unfamiliar medical treatments, it is understandable to have questions and concerns.
 It makes sense to wonder if the benefits outweigh the B12 shot side effects.
 Considering how important vitamin B12 is to the optimal function of your body; it seems as though the answer would be, yes.